-- a.
-Bocce balls may be manufactured of wood or a composition material and must be of equal size.
-Official tournament ball sizes may be from 107 millimeters (4.20 inches) to 110 millimeters (4.33 inches) in diameter.
-The color of the balls is immaterial provided that the four balls of one team are clearly and visibly distinct from the four balls of the opposing team. - b.
-The pallina must not be larger than 63 millimeters (2.5 inches) or smaller than 48 millimeters (1.875 inches) in diameter and should be of a color visibly distinct from both teams' bocce ball colors. - c.
-A measuring device may be any device that has the capacity to accurately measure the distance between two objects, and is acceptable to tournament officials.
-For divisioning purposes, a retractable steel tape graduated in millimeters should be used.
+- 3.2.1.1 Bocce balls may be manufactured of wood or a composition material and must be of equal size.
+Official tournament ball sizes may be from 107 millimeters (4.20 in) to 110 millimeters (4.33 in) in diameter.
+The color of the balls is immaterial, provided that the four balls of one team are clearly and visibly distinct from the four balls of the opposing team. - 3.2.1.2 Bocce is played with eight balls and one smaller target or object ball called the pallina (jack, cue, beebee, etc.). - 3.2.1.3 There are four balls to a side or team, and they are generally made in two colors to distinguish the balls of one team from those of the opposing team (see section 4.2 for ball color selection process). - 3.2.1.4 The bocce balls may also be inscribed with distinctive lines to identify the balls of the players on the same team. - 3.2.1.5 The pallina must not be larger than 63 millimeters (2.5 in) or smaller than 48 millimeters (1.875 in) in diameter and should be of a color visibly distinct from both teams' bocce ball colors.